andrestricker/chimarrao_temp/README.md

 ## Assembly

 When you solder the resistors directly to the LED's you get along with a 1/4 sized breadboard.
-Other than that, just put together, put everything into the box and you are ready to go
+Other than that, just put together, put everything into the box and you are ready to go.

+I used superglue extensively when putting everything into the 3d printed box.

 ## Notes